Complete Guide

 Affordability

-In NYC, landlords require your annual gross income to be at least 40 times the monthly rent.
-Here's how to calculate what you can afford—and what to do if you fall short.
+NYC landlords require your annual gross income to be at least 40 times the monthly rent.
+Here's how to calculate what you can afford — and what to do if you fall short.

 Based on NYC's 40x rule